Achindh/certify-me.github.io/digital-credentials-for-schools.md

 1FeaturesImg: /assets3/images1/editor.png
 1FeaturesTitle: Create Credentials
-1FeaturesMessage: One of the most effective ways to motivate students is to provide them with credentials.
+1FeaturesMessage: One of the most effective ways to motivate your students is to provide them with credentials.
 Credentials are an important way for students to show their commitment, and they can have a significant impact on the engagement rate of your pupils.
-If you already have a student record system in place, we can help you create credentials for your students.
+CertifyMe enables to create unlimited credential templates and custom field options.

 2FeaturesImg: /assets3/images1/time.png